Crowning glories: 9 spectacular British royal tiaras with extraordinary histories

 Greville Emerald Kokoshnik tiara

-Perhaps the grandest and most expensive piece in the British royal family’s collection of jewels, the Greville Emerald Kokoshnik tiara is estimated to be worth a staggering £10 million.
-Once a part of an incredible chest of jewels belonging to British society hostess and philanthropist Dame Margaret Greville (also known as Mrs. Ronnie Greville to the London social set), the tiara, alongside many other glittering bon bons, came to land in the hands of Queen Elizabeth, the Queen Mother, through an unlikely friendship and an uncanny bequest.
+Perhaps the grandest and most expensive piece in the British royal family’s collection of jewels, the Greville Emerald Kokoshnik tiara is estimated to be worth a staggering £10 million (INR 10 crore approx.) Once a part of an incredible chest of jewels belonging to British society hostess and philanthropist Dame Margaret Greville (also known as Mrs. Ronnie Greville to the London social set), the tiara, alongside many other glittering bon bons, came to land in the hands of Queen Elizabeth, the Queen Mother, through an unlikely friendship and an uncanny bequest.

 A close friend of King Edward VII, Dame Margaret maintained fond ties with King George V and Queen Mary of Teck.
 This multi-generational friendship would endure the years, and she fostered a familial relationship with King George VI and Queen Elizabeth, The Queen Mother, frequently referring to the latter as the ‘daughter she had never had’.
 Upon her death, her extraordinary collection of jewellery, which included over sixty pieces from jewel houses the likes of Cartier and Boucheron, was bequeathed to The Queen Mother.
 Among them: The Greville Emerald Kokoshnik tiara.